You-Gao/Blog/_life/2024-07-25-life-and-relax.md

 7. Social Media: I limited it to an hour, but largely serves as a function for news

 I think sometimes though, it is about just getting to the next day.
 BUT be intentional when you can.

+There's no need to subscribe yourself to an -ism (although Zizek disagrees), but there is historic function.